Paragraphe

 LANYARDS - EN355

-Energy-absorbing lanyards dissipate the energy of a fall caused by the tearing of a strap or specific seam.
-The maximum length is 2 metres including the connectors.
+Energy-absorbing lanyards dissipate the energy of a fall by tearing a specific webbing or seam.
+Maximum length is 2 meters, including connectors.

-Note: Lanyards that do not contain energy absorbers must not be used as a fall arrest system.
+NB: A lanyard without an energy absorber must not be used as a fall arrest system.

 Image